 Resume Examples & Guides for Any Job [80+ Examples]

 Resumes are like fingerprints because no two are alike.
-This makes sense when you consider the number of variables when creating a resume.
+This makes sense when considering the number of variables when creating a resume.

-Not only does a resume reflect a person’s unique set of skills and experience, it SHOULD also be customized to the job or industry being pursued.
-Think about it: why would, say, a junior accountant and a senior architect want similar looking resumes?
+Not only does a resume reflect a person’s unique skills and experience, but it SHOULD also be customized to the job or industry being pursued.
+Think about it: why would, say, a junior accountant and a senior architect want similar-looking resumes?